shreyaAwasthiNashtech/Microservices_workshop-shreyaawasthi/README.md

 lb means “load balanced”, and Eureka will tell the gateway where product-service is running.
 It’s like using a contact name instead of remembering a phone number.

-**10. Why prefer centralized config and not embedded .yml?**
+**10. Why prefer centralised config and not embedded .yml?**

-With centralized config (like Spring Cloud Config Server), all your microservices get their settings from a common Git repo.
+With centralised config (like Spring Cloud Config Server), all your microservices get their settings from a common Git repo.
 This has benefits:
   -> One place to update everything

   -> Easier environment switching (dev, test, prod)

   -> Avoids mistakes like different configs across services